-It's that time of the year, when you've spent all your sweet, sweet Christmas cash on New Years sales and new gadgets.
-Or, if you're reading this later, it's just that time of the year when you're poor.
+There's always those certain times.
+Times when you've spent all your sweet, sweet Christmas cash on New Years sales and new gadgets, or you just had too many other things to pay for this month.
 Either way you're probably looking for some awesome games that won't drain your wallet.
+We got you.

-There's a lot of free-to-play games on the market these days, but not too many great ones.
-I've gone dumpster diving behind the video games warehouse, sifting through a sea of banana peels, #ClashOfClans clones and identical MMOs full of big-breasted elves to find the best free-to-play games that really deliver something original to the world of #VideoGames
+There's a lot of free to play games on the market these days, but not too many great ones.
+I've gone dumpster diving behind the video games warehouse, sifting through a sea of banana peels, #ClashOfClans clones and identical MMOs full of big-breasted elves to find the best free #VideoGames that really deliver something original.

 - Developer: Trion Worlds

 - Platforms: PlayStation 4, Xbox One, Microsoft Windows, Macintosh operating systems

 Mix one part #Minecraft and one part World of Warcraft and you've got #Trove (also, a surplus of craft).
 Trove combines the aesthetics, crafting and exploration of the former with high-end raids, classes and RPG mechanics of the latter, plus some extra features that are unique to Trove.
 The first of these is that any item unlocked can be accessed and equipped by any character on your account, which removes a ton of the tedium from starting a new character.

 The visuals are what really set Trove apart from other free to play games.
 The bright, cartoony voxel graphics are a welcome change from the endless legions of generic fantasy Korean MMOs, and allow the game to run on low-end systems with ease.

 Try this if...
 You like the sound of a class called 'dino tamer'.